Robust Egoistic Rigid Body Localization: Robust Egoistic Translation Estimation

 \subsection{MDS-based Egoistic Translation Estimation}

 In light of the above, we introduce a second method, which extends the corrected version of the translation distance estimator of \cite{PizzoICASSP2016}, detailed in Appendix \ref{Corrected_Est}, which is designed to enable the robust estimation of the translation vector $\bm{t}$ in an egoistic setup.
-To that end, first consider the corrected translation distance estimator given in equation \eqref{eq:rel_tra_est} of Appendix \ref{Corrected_Est}, which for the sake of convenience is reproduced below Next, since in the egoistic scenario the conformation matrix of the second rigid body is unknown, equation \eqref{eq:Corrected_Est_S} has to be considered, given by By applying the same knowledge, relations and assumptions as before, \eqref{eq:sota_corrected_S} can be rewritten to
+To that end, first consider the corrected translation distance estimator given in equation \eqref{eq:rel_tra_est} of Appendix \ref{Corrected_Est}, which for the sake of convenience is reproduced below , since in the egoistic scenario the conformation matrix of the second rigid body is unknown, equation \eqref{eq:Corrected_Est_S} has to be considered, given by By applying the same knowledge, relations as before, {$i.e.$, $N_1\neq N_2$, the specific parameters shown in Table \ref{table::parameters}, and the egoistic relation $\boldsymbol{Q}_{2}\boldsymbol{C}_{2}=\hat{\boldsymbol{S}}_{2}\boldsymbol{J}_{N_2}$,} \eqref{eq:sota_corrected_S} can be rewritten to

 Since the objective of our proposed method is to estimate the translation vector instead of the distance only, the problem requires the isolation of $\boldsymbol{t}$ in \eqref{eq:Ego_est_t} to be able to construct a corresponding optimization problem.
 The translation vector $\boldsymbol{t}$ is contained in the cross terms, which can be isolated by using vectorization \cite{Macedo_2013}, with the corresponding term written as